||8:30–9:00; 11:00–11:30; 1:30-3:30

 Your grade in the course will be earned / calculated as follows:

-discuss options for taking the quiz early.
-Quizzes will cover material from the
+the instructor to discuss options for taking the quiz early.
+Quizzes will cover

-Ascend learning materials and labs as well as course lectures, notes, and
+material from the Ascend learning materials and labs as well as course lectures,

-homework assignments.
-Each student is given 10 free quiz points to help cover
+notes, and homework assignments.
+Each student is given 10 free quiz points to

 Homework assignments and Ascend work is considered late if it is not submitted